• Skip to primary navigation

 Organizing Essential #5: Have an area to store all the afterschool activities.

 Another middle school student essential for a successful year is to help them keep their afterschool activities' equipment organized so they never get lost.
-This can be in an insulated garage, a section of the bedroom, or a mudroom or larger foyer.
+This can be in an insulated garage (Affiliate Link), a section of the bedroom, or a mudroom or larger foyer.
 Customized containers for a particular sport help keep the items organized.
 Check out my organizing small sports equipment post to give you some ideas.

 Organizing Small Sports Equipment